 - Add 1-2 teaspoons of Golden Mountain sauce to the recipe for an even more authentic and Thai-style flavor.
 It's a secret ingredient to season many delicious recipes in Thai cooking!

 Yes.
-Thai vegetables stir fry is fine as leftovers for the next day.
+Thai vegetable stir fry is fine as leftovers for the next day.
 Not longer than that, though, as the vegetables will get soggy and lose flavor.
-Keep your leftovers in an airtight container in the refrigerator for your next day's lunch.

 Pad in Thai means stir-fry or stir-fry together, usually in a wok or large frying pan.

 Pad Thai and Pad Pak Thai are two different recipes.
 Pad Thai is the popular Thai rice noodles with sweet, sour, and umami flavors.
-Pad Pak is a Thai mixed vegetable stir fry using salty, lightly sweet, and umami flavors.

-Related
+Related Thai Recipes

-Looking for other recipes like this?
-Try these:
+Looking for other recipes like this Thai vegetable stir fry?
+Try these.

 Pairing

-These are my favorite dishes to serve with Thai mixed vegetable stir fry
+These are my favorite dishes to serve with Thai mixed vegetable stir fry.

 ** Love a recipe you've tried?
-Please leave a 5-star ?rating in the recipe card below and/or a review in the comments section further down the page.
+Please leave a 5-star rating in the recipe card below and/or a review in the comments section further down the page.
 Or follow me on Facebook, Pinterest, or Instagram! **

-- Total Time: 30 minutes
+- Total Time: 20 minutes

-- Yield: 4 1x
+- Yield: 4 servings 1x

 - Diet: Low Fat